-Braun graduated from Brown University and is now a frequent speaker at conferences, colleges and Fortune 1000 companies.
-He avidly engages with his social media following of over 500,000 people and in 2015 he received the nation’s most prestigious award for public service, the Jefferson Award.
+Braun graduated from Brown University and has been a frequent speaker at conferences, colleges and Fortune 500 companies.
+He avidly engages with his social media following of over 900,000 people and in 2015 he received the nation’s most prestigious award for public service, the Jefferson Award.